alxayeed/firebase-CRUD/README.md

 # Flutter firebase 0.1

-### A simple application that where firebase is integraded and CRUD functionality implemented using firestore database.
+### A simple application where firebase is integraded and CRUD functionality implemented using firestore database.

 The Homepage will display a list of players fetched from firestore database.
 User can click on a player to see more details of the player, update any info, or delete the player from cloud database.
 And ofcourse he/she can add new player, the floating action button is right below in the player list screen.